Busting those equity release myths

 A little look at lifetime mortgages

 A lifetime mortgage is a long-term loan secured on your home which allows you to release some tax-free money from the value of your home after you turn 55.
 You’ll carry on living in your home, and still own every square inch.
-The loan and interest is usually repaid from the sale of your home once you (and your partner, for joint lifetime mortgages) pass away or need long term care, subject to our terms and conditions.
+The loan and interest is usually repaid from the sale of your home once you (and your partner, for joint lifetime mortgages) pass away or need long term care, subject to terms and conditions.
+UK homeowners aged 55 and over Inheritance will be reduced.
+Your tax position and eligibility for welfare benefits may be affected.

 The myths vs the reality